-I live in Maidstone with my wife and my son and daughter.
+I live in Maidstone with my wife.
+We have a son and daughter, now in their 20’s, who are settling into their own lives.
 Most of my days centre around my therapeutic work.
 When there is a window of opportunity I tend to turn to music, which has played a a significant role in my entire life.
 I also love being out of town and out of doors.

 I was born in Indianapolis, but largely grew up 2000 miles south in San Antonio, Texas.
-For a few years I lived in Montana, where I taught Philosophy and Humanities at the University of Montana.
+For a few years I lived in Montana, where I taught Philosophy and Humanities at the University of Montana and became acquainted with a few of the Rocky Mountains.
 My first family still lives in the US.
 In 1970 I came to England and have been officially settled here since 1980.
 I have worked as a therapist since 1980 – initially as a eurythmist (movement therapist) and musician, and then from 1989, as a counsellor.

 Qualifications and Training